DanMGocan/income_predictor-TU082-1-/notes.md

 1. Convert data from .csv to a long dictionary
 1.1.
 Clear the data from #3, #4, #14
+1.2.
+Clear the data (listwise deletion)
+1.3.
+Replace certain values with scales or binary values

 2. Randomly separate the information in two
 categories: learning and test (80% vs. 20%)